kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Child support is a legal term that describes the financial commitment of a parent to a child as imposed by the court, in the event of a divorce, annulment or separation.
-The legal authorities use a Child Support Guidelines Chart to determine how much each parent should pay for the child’s sustained welfare.
-Kentucky uses income as the sole basis for ratio allocation, and does not take into consideration the parenting time.
-However the law recognizes the nomenclature of custodial parents (the parent having custody of the child) and the non-custodial parent.
+Child support is a legal term that describes the financial commitment of a parent to a child as imposed by the court, in the event of a divorce, annulment, or separation.
+The legal authorities typically use a Child Support Guidelines Chart to determine how much each parent should pay for the child’s sustained welfare.
+Kentucky uses income as the sole basis for ratio allocation and typically does not consider parenting time.
+However, the law recognizes the nomenclature of custodial parents (the parent having custody of the child) and the non-custodial parent.

 • The name of the person involved in the record, unless said person is a juvenile